Physics of whistles: Human whistle

-The number and variety of whistles created by humans is quite large, yet very little has been done to examine the physics of the process.
+The number and variety of whistles created by humans is quite large, yet very little study has been done on human whistling from a physics perspective.
 There are three possible mechanisms: Helmholtz resonance, symmetric hole tone operation (monopole), or asymmetric edge tone operation (dipole).

 Wilson and his colleagues have simulated the human whistle by creating a cylinder 2.04 in in diameter with a rounded orifice at one end that supplied a jet and another rounded orifice at the other end of the same diameter and on the same axis.
 The geometry was very similar to that of the tea-pot whistle.
 After a number of tests at various speeds, orifice diameters, and orifice thicknesses, they concluded that the whistle was created by a Helmholtz resonance in the cylinder volume.
 There was enough data for one case in their study to calculate the Strouhal and Reynolds numbers.
 The results are shown in the figure on the right.

 The Strouhal number was essentially constant over the limited speed range, suggesting hole tone operation with class I or class II feedback.
 Their work indicated symmetric unstable vortex flow, as would be expected, but there was no mention of stages.
 In the study by Henry Wood, it was noted that Helmholtz resonance could occur at low speeds.
 The flexibility of the mouth suggests that although a hole-tone feedback mechanism is highly likely, the possibility of Helmholtz resonances in the mouth cavity and asymmetric edge tone actions with the teeth are considered possible.

 Leaf whistle

 The leaf can be used as a whistle which can produce up to three octaves.
 It is a popular instrument in many cultures, being called slek in Cambodia, 木叶 (Mù yè) in China, gum leaf in Australia, and Birkenblatt Blasen in Germany.
-Through use of a high speed camera one can see that the leaf moves away from the lips when the player blows and its elasticity brings it back onto the lip this oscillating movement sets it in vibration to produce a sound.
+Through use of a high-speed camera one can see that the leaf moves away from the lips when the player blows, and its elasticity brings it back onto the lip this oscillating movement sets it in vibration to produce a sound.
 An analysis of the overtone series comparing an oboe and birkenblatt playing the note F2 shows they are nearly identical.